rizalrenaldi/Illustrator-Script/README.md

 # Adobe Illustrator Script

-Disclaimer: I'm a designer, not a programmer.
+Some of script I copy-pasted and/or modified from many publicly/unlicensed scripts on Stack Overflow, Adobe Community Forum and the power of Google Search.a# Adobe Illustrator Script

-Some of script I made by modifying many script from existing scripts available from Stack Overflow, Adobe Community Forum and the power of Google Search.
+Some of script I copy-pasted and/or modified from many publicly/unlicensed scripts on Stack Overflow, Adobe Community Forum and the power of Google Search.

 ## Scripts

+### LayerRename-AddPrefix.jsx
+**Add Prefix to Layer Name** -- Batch adding prefix to all visible layers in active document.
+Prefix is assigned from input box that appear when executing script.

+## Scripts

+### LayerRename-AddPrefix.jsx
-- Add Prefix to Layer Name
+Add Prefix to Layer Name
 Batch adding prefix to all visible layers in active document.
-Prefix is assign from input box that appear when executing script.
+Prefix is assigned from input box that appear when executing script.